 An "abstention" occurs when a shareholder sends in a proxy with explicit instructions to decline to vote regarding a particular matter.
 Abstentions are counted as present for purposes of determining a quorum.
 An abstention with respect to the election of directors is neither a vote cast "for" a nominee nor a vote cast "against" the nominee and, therefore, will have no effect on the outcome of the vote.
-Abstentions with respect to the ratification of Ernst & Young LLP as our independent registered public accountants will also have no effect on the outcome of the vote.
+Abstentions with respect to the approval (in an advisory vote) of the compensation of our named executive officers and the ratification of Ernst & Young LLP as our independent registered public accountants will also have no effect on the outcome of the vote.

 A broker "non-vote" occurs when a broker or other nominee who holds shares for the beneficial owner is unable to vote those shares for the beneficial owner because the broker or other nominee does not have discretionary voting power for the proposal and has not received voting instructions from the beneficial owner of the shares.
 Brokers will have discretionary voting power to vote shares for which no voting instructions have been provided by the beneficial owner only with respect to the ratification of Ernst & Young LLP as our independent registered public accountants.
-Brokers will not have such discretionary voting power to vote shares with respect to the election of directors.
+Brokers will not have such discretionary voting power to vote shares with respect to the election of directors or the approval (in an advisory vote) of the compensation of our named executive officers.
 Shares that are the subject of a broker non-vote are included for quorum purposes, but a broker non-vote with respect to a proposal will not be counted as a vote represented at the meeting and entitled to vote and, consequently, as a general matter, will have no effect on the outcome of the vote.